 The central student counsellor's expertise lies in explaining regulations (for example, those for enrolment and termination of enrolment, student grants and financial assistance) and psychosocial support.
 The central student counsellors also provide support to students who belong to special groups, such as students with a disability.
 The central student counsellors' expertise should be seen as a supplement to faculty-based academic counselling.
-The central student counsellors have open consultation hours and can be contacted via the Education & Student Affairs information desk, and via <a href="student-education-student-education-student-education-
+The central student counsellors have open consultation hours and can be contacted via the Education & Student Affairs information desk, and via student.nl.